AlexandriaDAO/core/src/perpetua/perpetua.md

+- Figure out why asset loading is taking so long in alexandrian (and everywhere).
 - First next thing, get perpetua assets to load from trnasactionService like in ALexandian, and make alexandrian not freeze up being slow.